What Are Anchor Tags in HTML?

-They can certainly help improve it.
-Readers use them to navigate around a web page and they can provide for a good browsing experience.
+Anchor links can help improve user experience (UX).
+Readers use them to navigate, and they can provide a better browsing experience.

-A Table of Contents section that includes clear, clickable anchor links both summarizes your page and helps readers “jump” to the section they’re most interested in reading.
+A table of contents that includes clear, clickable anchor links summarizes your page and helps readers “jump” to the section they’re most interested in.